BaReinhard/Super-Simple-Raspberry-Pi-Audio-Receiver-Install/README.md

 **_Now Live, includes the following new features:_**

+* Volumio Compatibility for Bluetooth Only - Installs A2DP Bluetooth Streaming to RPI
 * Backing up of original files
 * Uninstallation functionality
 * Restoring original files